 One year of calculus-based physics is required to earn a baccalaureate in chemistry.
 This may be accomplished by completing the following three-course sequence offered by the Department of Physics:

-Non-calculus-based physics cannot be used to meet the requirements of the common core unless previously approved by the Director of Undergraduate Studies or the Chair.
+Non-calculus-based physics cannot be used to meet the requirements of the common core unless previously approved by the departmental Exceptions Committee.

 Departmental Program Requirements

 The following enrollment-related policies are fully enforced by the Department of Chemistry

 - All students enrolling in the first course of a General Chemistry sequence must independently meet a minimum mathematics requirement and successfully complete either the General Chemistry placement examination or a General Chemistry preparation course (CHE 128/CHE 129).
 See the course descriptions for General Chemistry for up-to-date information.

 - All prerequisite chemistry courses must be completed with a C- or better.
 Students not meeting this requirement may be removed from course rosters before the start of an academic session.
 This requirement may be waived only with departmental consent.